Most coworking owners and operators start selling their space only once it’s built, furnished, and ready to use.

 When you reach this stage, you should have a substantial amount of contacts in your base.

-You can leverage these contacts long before opening your space by starting a newsletter with local events.
+You can put these contacts to work long before opening your space by starting a newsletter with local events.
 Concerts, festivals, business conferences — anything fun or useful for your audience can be included.

 Social media is a must when it comes to keeping potential clients and partners up to date with your progress.
 On that note, make sure to post images, short videos, and text-based updates regularly on all your channels.